Geneva is a private, four-year comprehensive Christian college of the arts, sciences, and professional studies.

 There are more than 100 leadership positions and 60 clubs and activities on-campus.

-The Geneva College Golden Tornadoes started a new era in the 2006-2007 year by joining the NCAA Division III and The Presidents' Athletic Conference.
-Geneva also maintains membership in the National Christian College Athletic Association (NCCAA).
+The Geneva College Golden Tornadoes started a new era in the 2006-2007 year by joining the NCAA Division III.
+Geneva is a member of the Presidents' Athletic Conference and the Eastern College Athletic Conference (ECAC).

 Men's sports: football, basketball, baseball, indoor and outdoor track & field, cross country, and soccer.